 In viscoelasticity and material science, the analysis of fractional differential equations and their applications has gained increasing attention (Amirian Matlob & Jamali, 2017).
 Fractional calculus is used in constitutive equations to model dissipation and damping phenomena in viscoelastic materials, while multi-term fractional differential equations with Caputo derivatives are employed in fractional-order and/or multi-scale viscoelastic models.
 Experimental results demonstrate that, in polymers and polymeric composites containing carbon black, the quality factors Q obtained from damping data exhibit nearly frequency-independent behavior, indicating the importance of fractional-order derivatives in these dissipative/damping phenomena.
 Fractional derivatives also provide an alternative formulation for the linear fractional-order differential equation governing the motion of a viscoelastically damped structure and in modeling hysteretic behavior in electromagnetic devices.
 In both cases, the Caputo fractional derivative is preferable, as experimental results can be interpreted in terms of material properties without the need for polynomial approximations of the operational transfer function.
-(Bhangale et al.2023)(Ding et al., 2026)(Alghamdi, 2025)(Ferrás, 2025)(Wang & Wang, 2023)(Han et al.2024)(Abouelregal et al.2026).
+(Bhangale .2023)(Ding., 2026)(Alghamdi, 2025)(Ferrás, 2025)(Wang & Wang, 2023)(Han .2024)(Abouelregal.2026).
 Analytical and numerical methods for solving multi-term fractional differential equations with Caputo derivatives have been applied to a large variety of linear and non-linear problems.
 Numerous numerical approaches, including finite difference, finite element, and Galerkin methods, have been developed to handle multi-term fractional differential equations arising in viscoelastic materials.
-(Lin et al., 2023)(Arifeen et al., 2024)(Fan, 2023)(Brandibur & Kaslik, 2023)(Abd-Elhameed & Alsuyuti, 2023)(Zou & Zhang, 2025)(Santra, 2025)(Khosravian-Arab & Dehghan2024).
+(Lin ., 2023)(Arifeen ., 2024)(Fan, 2023)(Brandibur & Kaslik, 2023)(Abd-Elhameed & Alsuyuti, 2023)(Zou & Zhang, 2025)(Santra, 2025)(Khosravian-Arab & Dehghan2024).
 While ordinary differential equations can capture long-range memory effects in the dynamics of complex systems possessing remanent and/or delayed memory, multi-term fractional differential equations can represent complex systems with both short-range and long-range memory, enabling the consideration of longer time delays interspersed with shorter ones.
 The timescales associated with fractional-order derivatives are independent of the unsigned amplitude of the perturbations, and an increase in the degree of nonlinearity can lead to an enhancement or suppression of delayed bifurcation, depending on the nature of the nonlinearity.
-(Vasylyeva, 2024)(Yang et al.)(Brandibur & Kaslik, 2023)(ur et al.2024)(Engström & Morsalfard, 2026)(Fahmy & Marin2026)(Fan,2023)(Lin et al., 2023)(Santra, 2025)
+(Vasylyeva, 2024)(Yang ,.)(Brandibur & Kaslik, 2023)(ur .2024)(Engström & Morsalfard, 2026)(Fahmy & Marin2026)(Fan,2023)(Lin , 2023)(Santra, 2025)

 5.2.
 Anomalous Transport and Diffusion Processes

 Anomalous diffusion encompasses processes whose mean-square displacement varies in proportion to a non-integer power of time.
 Subdiffusion (exponent < 1) manifests as hindered transport in porous media or gels, while superdiffusion (exponent > 1) arises from Lévy flights or inertial particle motion (Machida, 2016).
-In porous media, correlated random walks of propagating molecules yield fractional-Fokker-Planck models incorporating Caputo derivatives (Liang et al., 2018).
-Fractional equations more broadly characterize phenomena such as time-dependent diffusion, early-time transport, cross-diffusion on fractals, and distributed-order kinetic equations (M. Sokolov et al., 2004).
-(Zhang et al.2024)(Deniskin & Estrada, 2026)(Berardi et al.2025)(Essawy et al., 2025)(Deniskin & Estrada, 2026)(El-Nabulsi etal.2026)(Abouelregaletal.2025)(Almajbri et al.2025)(He et al., 2025)
+In porous media, correlated random walks of propagating molecules yield fractional-Fokker-Planck models incorporating Caputo derivatives (Liang , 2018).
+Fractional equations more broadly characterize phenomena such as time-dependent diffusion, early-time transport, cross-diffusion on fractals, and distributed-order kinetic equations (M. Sokolov, 2004).
+(Zhang 2024)(Deniskin & Estrada, 2026)(Berardi .2025)(Essawy ., 2025)(Deniskin & Estrada, 2026)(El-Nabulsi .2026)(Abouelregaletal.2025)(Almajbri,2025)(He , 2025)

 5.3.
 Population Dynamics and Epidemiology